 This is a book on Human Psychology rather than investing.
 However, successful investing is the product of successful systems, which include the right processes and mindset.
 You won’t find an outstanding stock just by utilising your willpower.
 Besides, investing cannot be the end goal in life, even if it is one’s biggest passion.
 For me, it is a means to freedom to decide how I use my time (where, how, and with what people).

 The Power of Now is one of those books you start appreciating with time.
 It is not a straightforward essay with a clear 3-step formula to achieve success.
-When I first listened to the audio version, I did not quite appreciate it.
+I did not quite appreciate the audio version when I first listened to it.
 It is easy to miss genuine messages if you reflect on most paragraphs and sentences.
-Some parts of the book are debatable, but in general, I am grateful to it as it teaches us to cherish the current moment and focus on the Now rather than always live in the future or the past.
-Slowing down, taking a pause and possibly, a step back is a good habit that I try to develop after reading the book.
+Some parts of the book are debatable, but I am generally grateful to it as it teaches us to cherish the current moment and focus on the Now rather than always live in the future or the past.
+Slowing down, taking a pause, and possibly taking a step back are good habits that I try to develop after reading the book.

 I just bought the second book, called Practising the Power of Now, by the same author.

-Best books in 2021: Power of Habits and How to get rich
+Best books in 2021: Atomic Habits and How to Get Rich

 Best analytical tool

 There are a few tools to follow the capital investment cycle.
 One of the simplest is calculating the Capex-to-Depreciation ratio for all major companies in the sector over 20 years.
-A period when the ratio is well below 1x will indicate the beginning of improved returns for shareholders.
+A period when the ratio is well below 1x will indicate the beginning of improved shareholder returns.

 Given what has happened first to the technology sector and media content with almost unlimited investments by numerous players and later what happened to the energy sector, this concept deserves to be called the best analytical tool of 2022.

-Best analytical tool in 2021: Culture and Product
+Best analytical tool in 2021: Capital Returns by Marathon Asset management

 Throughout the year, I read and listened to many materials on self-improvement.
 The idea that made the biggest impact on me during 2022 was this.